edereynaldesaintmichel/ultimext/README.md

-# Ultimext: In borwser agent
+# Ultimext: In browser agent

 ## Installation Guide (Developer Mode)
 2 minutes is all it takes